marksherriff/uvacs-advising/index.markdown

 __Physics 2 Replacement:__

 * Prof. Keith Williams has created a new course that has been approved to count in place of PHYS 2415/2419 - ECE 2200: Applied Physics (Credits: 4).
 Taking this course will fully satisfy the Physics 2 requirement.

+{: .note }
+The information contained on this website is for informational purposes only.
+The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
+These publications may be found [here](http://records.ureg.virginia.edu/index.php).